 The Red Oaks School provides life-changing educational experiences for young people, inspiring personal and intellectual growth, encouraging deep engagement with learning and promoting global citizenship.

-In 2015, Red Oaks Middle School became an International Baccalaureate (IB) Candidate School.
-The school’s IB documentation will be submitted in October 2016 with its accreditation visit projected to take place during spring 2017.
+In spring of 2017, the Red Oaks Middle School was authorized as an International Baccalaureate (IB) World School for the Middle Years Programme (MYP).
+We are the first school in Morris County (and one of only five schools in NJ) to achieve this prestigious designation!
 As such, we are now proud to offer a unique interdisciplinary curriculum that integrates two internationally recognized programs — Montessori through 4th grade and International Baccalaureate at the middle school level — with the latest and best in evidence-based pedagogy.

 The "Montessori Children's House of Morristown" (MCH), is established in Morristown, NJ